csainty/Veil/README.md

 ### Getting Started
-You have two options for using Veil :-
+You have a few options for using Veil :-

 1. If you are using [Nancy](https://github.com/NancyFx/Nancy) then install the [Nancy.ViewEngines.Veil](http://www.nuget.org/packages/Nancy.ViewEngines.Veil) package and your preferred syntax parsers e.g. [Veil.Handlebars](http://www.nuget.org/packages/Veil.Handlebars) or [Veil.SuperSimple](http://www.nuget.org/packages/Veil.SuperSimple)
+2. If you are using [MVC](http://www.asp.net/mvc) the install the [Veil.Mvc5](http://www.nuget.org/packages/Veil.Mvc5/) package and your preferred syntax parsers e.g. [Veil.Handlebars](http://www.nuget.org/packages/Veil.Handlebars) or [Veil.SuperSimple](http://www.nuget.org/packages/Veil.SuperSimple).
+Then register the Veil viewengine in your `App_Start` method.
-2. Alternatively you can install and use any Veil syntax parser directly in any application.
+3. Alternatively you can install and use any Veil syntax parser directly in any application.
 E.g.

 ````
 Install-Package Veil.Handlebars